-Today's new cars are packed with safety features that help protect drivers, passengers, and pedestrians.
-But which car safety features should you look for when buying a new auto?
+Today's new cars are packed with safety features that help protect drivers, passengers and pedestrians.
+But which vehicle safety features should you look for when buying a new auto?

 Some important safety features are now required on new vehicles.
-These include front airbags, electronic stability control, safety belts, and the LATCH child safety seat system.
+These include front airbags, electronic stability control, safety belts and the LATCH child safety seat system.
 Side-curtain airbags, while not required by regulation, have become standard on many new cars in recent years.
-Review additional safety features at Safercar.gov.

 Once exclusive to luxury vehicles, crash avoidance technology is now available on many new models.
-These can include:
+Learn which vehicles include advanced safety features which can include:

 Additional auto safeguards

 When shopping for a new car, review the crash performance of various models provided by the IIHS vehicle safety ratings.
 Our vehicle insurance rating information can also help you determine how affordable different vehicles could be to insure.
 Additional information is also available in this vehicle safety ratings article.